 1. Stay positive and keep motivated

 Whatever the reason that you moved abroad, the most important piece of advice is to stay positive and keep motivated.
 Do whatever it takes to keep a smile on your face when you are feeling lost, homesick or frustrated.
-Exercise, join a Belgian sports club, socialize with new people, travel and explore, start a new hobby, write a blog, attend motivational seminars.
+Exercise, join a Belgian sports club, socialize with new people, travel and explore, start a new hobby, write a blog, attend motivational seminars, try out online dating.
 Find a way to keep your brain active.

 Inspiration is also priceless.
 Soak up some online interviews with women like yourself doing a range of amazing things in their new lives abroad.
 Read the monthly magazines of local expatriate groups, grab some books about women abroad, read local expat blogs, and join local Facebook, LinkedIn and Meetup groups to meet new friends in your local area.

 If you do not have a job, think creatively about what you can do.
 Too many expats seem to limit their ideas or work abroad by what they knew before.
 If you cannot work here in your field of choice, consider working virtually, volunteer, study, learn a new area of work, or if your visa permits, start a business here doing something fun.
 You never know how the pieces of the puzzle will come together later.